How to set up cold outreach tools

 Domains secured, you are ready to prove ownership and legitimacy with DNS records.
 That configuration comes next.

-Add DNS records (SPF, DKIM, DMARC)
+Add DNS records for SPF, DKIM, and DMARC

 Open your registrar’s DNS panel and add three records per domain.
 First, SPF.
 Add a TXT record that lists only the providers allowed to send mail, usually “v=spf1 include:sendgrid.net include:mailgun.org ~all”.
 Keep it short; more than ten look-ups breaks validation.